-Current data suggests the need to update secondary macronutrient and micronutrient guidelines for HLB-affected trees: improved yield, improved canopy size.
+- Current data suggests the need to update secondary macronutrient and micronutrient guidelines for HLB affected trees for improved yield, improved canopy size and juice quality. - It is good to note the lag time for nutrient applications to show effect on yield, juice quality, canopy and trunk size.